-We made a simple black and white pdf of the original 52-Week Money Challenge that you can download here.
+We made a simple printable of the original 52-Week Money Challenge that you can download.
 Download and print the pdf and then each week mark off the “Week Number” when you put the money into savings.

 The point is to just start saving

 A lot of people don’t have any savings whatsoever.